-- Can both me and my wife give money to Minor's Trust for our child?
+- Can my wife and I each give money to my child’s 2503(c) trust?
 If so, how much can we give?

-- I have land that is worth far more than $13,000.
-How can I give that to a Minor's Trust but still take advantage of the IRC § 2503 gift exemption?
+- I have land that is worth far more than $14,000.
+How can I give that to a minor’s trust but still take advantage of the IRC § 2503 gift exemption?

 - Can I give money to my grandchild's minor’s trust?
 If so, how much can I give?